alex-harvey-z3q/puppet-firewall_multi/README.md

 ##Parameters

 * `source`: the source IP address or network or an array of sources.
-If not specified, a default of `0.0.0.0/0` is used.
+If not specified, a default of `undef` is used and the resultant `firewall` resource provider will not be passed a source.

 * `destination`: the destination IP address or network or an array of destinations.
-If not specified, a default of `0.0.0.0/0` is used.
+If not specified, a default of `undef` is used and the resultant `firewall` resource provider will not be passed a destination.

 * Any other parameter accepted by `firewall` is also accepted and set for each `firewall` resource created without error-checking.